16.4.19

 TOYAH: It's great, isn't it?
 The things they can do these days (Steve laughs)

-STEVE: Oh wow!
+STEVE: Oh, wow!

 So that's the chart that happens when it's not even a physical release.
 The physical release of the double CD is on the 12th of April and then this wonderful bright pink limited edition vinyl is the 13th of April

-STEVE: That's actually staggering – I'm actually taken aback (laughs)
+STEVE: That's actually staggering.
+I'm actually taken aback (laughs)

-STEVE: You're not even properly released yet
+And you're not even properly released yet

-TOYAH: No. I think my generation is always the punk generation, we're always rebels.
+TOYAH: No. I think my generation is always the punk generation.
+We're always rebels.
 We're the generation that forgot to grow old.
 But you asked me how have my musical tastes have changed and I'd actually say that they've kind of regressed.
-I'm so heavily appreciative of the Rolling Stones, of The Doors, of Tim Buckley, of Velvet Underground, Lou Reed.
+I'm so heavily appreciative of the Rolling Stones, of The Doors, of Tim Buckley, of Velvet Underground, Lou Reed

-Probably more so now than ever before and in retrospect you realise what incredible songwriters these people were.
+In retrospect you realise what incredible songwriters these people were.
 “Bridge Over Troubled Water” is probably my all time favourite album and it's taken to get today to see the mastery of those performers and those writers.
 So I'm probably very retrograde in my taste more so than ever before

 TOYAH: Oh, yes please!

-STEVE: So which one can I play, Toyah?
+STEVE: So which shall I play, Toyah?

-It's a very personal song to me because while we were making the album I lost my parents and I feel you really grow up at that point but the song is about the fact that I believe we are still utterly connected to everyone in our lives no matter whether they're here or not
+It's a very personal song to me because while we were making the album I lost my parents.
+I feel you really grow up at that point but the song is about the fact that I believe we are still utterly connected to everyone in our lives no matter whether they're here or not

 “Dance In The Hurricane” plays